jianfch/stable-ts/README.md

         word-timestamp extraction.
 Specify the number of heads or `True` for default of 6 heads.
-        To specify number of iterations for finding the optimal heads, use string with "," to separate heads and iterations (e.g. "8,3" for 8 heads and 3 iterations). clip_timestamps : str or list of float Comma-separated list start,end,start,end,... timestamps (in seconds) of clips to process.
+        To specify number of iterations for finding the optimal heads, use string with "," to separate heads and iterations (e.g. "8,3" for 8 heads and 3 iterations). aligner : "legacy" or "new" or dict, default "legacy" Algorithm for selecting attention heads for alignment.
+Use dictionary to specify keyword arguments for 'new'. clip_timestamps : str or list of float Comma-separated list start,end,start,end,... timestamps (in seconds) of clips to process.
         The last end timestamp defaults to the end of the file.